 Citation Management Software helps automate the process of collecting, storing, organizing, and citing your work in your papers and publications.
 Several software packages are commonly used at OSU.
 Select the software package you're interested in for more information, or consult our Citation Manager Comparison Chart for help in choosing which one to use.

 Citation Handbooks provide guides to different styles of citation.
 Select your style under Citation Examples by Style for tips on how to cite, and for links to the style manual ebooks where available.
-What style you use will depend on what discipline you are in; if you are unsure, ask your instructor or the Thompson Reference Staff.
+What style you use will depend on what discipline you are in; if you are unsure, ask your instructor or Ask Us!.